 Label Printed

-We often have customers report that a shipment shows "label printed" for several days after we've shipped the package, and often think we haven't shipped the package at all.
+We often have customers report that a shipment shows "label printed" for several days or even a week after we've shipped the package, and often think we haven't shipped the package at all.
 Look at the below example of a common USPS tracking scenario:

 Tracking Innacuracies